Dunes, valleys, Gorges - 4 days

 3rd day: Chagaga – Ait Ben Haddou

 After breakfast, the road takes us through another 90km of desert with varying scenery; Lake Iriqui, the mountains and fossils.
 Lunch will be in Foum Zguid, the first village after the desert, where it is also possible to freshen up with a shower.
 From here the drive back Ouarzazate is along paved roads via the village of Taznakht, famous for its Berber carpets and rugs.
 We arrive in the course of the afternoon at Ait Ben Haddou, the oldest and most well-known of Morocco’s Kasbahs.
 In 1987 this Kasbah became one of the several UNESCO World Heritage sites in Morocco.
-We spend the night in a riad opposite the Kasbah.
+We spend the night in a riad.

 4th day: Ait Ben Haddou – Ouarzazate